tristankenney/carsales-devops/README.md

 MYSQL_PASSWORD=<MYSQL_PASSWORD> \
 bin/ansible
 ```
 Can be viewed at `https://carsales.kenney.co`

+## Structure

+The repository is broken into three top-level folders:
+- ansible: contains Ansible playbook and associated configuration to deploy app
+- app: main application code, consisting of two Lambdas (cron & api), and static web (web)
+- bin: helper scripts, as well as self-contained Dockerfile to deploy

 ## Task
 * create a simple application (it can be lambda based or other) that will query all the records in Route53, save the info in a simple database and display the results on a very simple front-end.